 Sarsaparilla Root

-The dried root of tropical Smilax vines, historically used in beverage making, folk herbalism, and as a flavoring agent in early soft drinks.
+The dried root of tropical Smilax vines, historically used as a beverage flavoring and in folk herbalism, and frequently confused with the unrelated Indian sarsaparilla and sassafras.

 Overview

-Sarsaparilla root comes from several species of Smilax — thorny, climbing vines native to tropical and subtropical regions of Central and South America.
-The name itself evokes old-fashioned soda fountains and Western saloons, because sarsaparilla was one of the original flavoring agents in early American soft drinks and root beers.
-But the root's history runs deeper than carbonated nostalgia.
-It was one of the major New World botanical exports to Europe in the 16th century, where it entered both the herbal market and the popular imagination.
-The root is long, fibrous, and mildly starchy, with a flavor that is earthy, slightly bitter, and faintly sweet — recognizable to anyone who has tasted old-style root beer.
+Sarsaparilla root comes from several species of Smilax — thorny, climbing vines native to the tropical and subtropical regions of Central and South America.
+The name evokes old-fashioned soda fountains and Western saloons, because sarsaparilla was one of the original flavoring agents in early American soft drinks and root beers.
+But its history runs deeper than carbonated nostalgia: the root was one of the major New World botanical exports to Europe in the sixteenth century, where it entered both the herbal market and the popular imagination.
+The dried root is long, fibrous, and mildly starchy, with an earthy, slightly bitter, faintly sweet flavor recognizable to anyone who has tasted old-style root beer.

 What it is